elfredscom/atEX/privacy.md

 ### You rights over your personal information

 Most of the information we hold is available to you via website.
-You can request all the information by contacting us at help@empayg.com.
+You can request all the information by contacting us at exyz@elfreds.com.

 You can delete all the personal information relating to your account, sessions, and transactions anytime using the option available on the website.
-However, some information (including payment history and information you submit to us while creating revenue id for your web service) may be preserved as required for business and legal purposes.
+However, some information (including payment history and information you submit to us while payments and payouts) may be preserved as required for business and legal purposes.

 ### How do we protect your personal information

 1. We use encryption (HTTPS/TLS) to protect data transmitted to and from our site.
 All payments are secured by PCI Compliance.
 All information you provide to us is stored on our secure servers.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data from every breach.
 You should understand and accept the risks as you provide us with your personal information.

-2. We restrict access of your personal information to those employees of EMPAYG who have a business reason for knowing such information.
+2. We restrict access of your personal information to those employees of EXYZ who have a business reason for knowing such information.
 We continuously educate and train our employees about the importance of confidentiality and privacy of customer information.
 We maintain physical, electronic and procedural safeguards that comply with the relevant laws and regulations to protect your personal information from unauthorised access.

 ### Cookies